milesdaudistel/notes/notes.md

 this is a record of you trying your best to learn.  even if it doesn't work out, at least you can say, with undenyable proof, that you tried.

 remember: learn top down, not bottom up.  what problem does this solve, how does it fit into the larger problem you're trying to solve, what are its keywords/components.

-Might want to retool your database stuff.
-All those different examples could be turned into a slideshow.
-A single example.
-Don't make it a picture though.
-Keeping it as text means its easier to modify.
-Hm... keeping more things as text might be useful.
-Maybe there's a way to do that with HTML for all your graphs.

-su requires a password, which you don't have could do sudo su, then it doesn't require a password could also do sudo -i.